What is Melasma?

 Melasma appears as sections of skin – almost always on the face – that are darker than the patient’s normal skin tone.
 These patches can range in color from tan or brown, to gray-brown.

 Though melasma may appear on the forearms and neck, these areas are far less likely to show melasma symptoms.

 Almost all melasma patients are women, particularly women who:

 - Have a darker (more tan) skin color and live in sunny areas

 - Have a family history of melasma

 - Are allergic to certain medications or cosmetics

 - Thyroid disease may also spur the appearance of melasma.

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye and Dr. Melissa Wise, offering Melasma treatment to the residents of Louisville, Kentucky.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. J. Mark Jackson, Dr. Kevin O'Bryan, Dr. Todd Rickett, Dr. Molly Moye, Dr. Melissa Wise and Dr. Elena Kurland, offering Melasma Treatment treatment to the residents of Louisville, Kentucky.